Two Factor Authentication (WhatsApp)

 • "EXPIRED":The verification code has expired.

-1. Copy the request body and paste it in your terminal command.
+1. Run the request in your terminal.

-Because the verification code is in “PENDING” status, we proceed to validate the code.
+Because the verification code is in “PENDING” status, you can now validate it.

 📘